Everything you need to know about enrolling and unenrolling participants in Moodle courses.

 Manual enrollment works best if you need to enroll a few people at a time.
 If you need to enroll many participants in a non-academic course, bulk enrollment or self-enrollment can help.

 - Self-enrollment.
-We can also enable self-enrollment so that Moodle users can enroll and unenroll themselves.
-Once enabled you can customize options like enrollment duration or a welcome email.
+System admins can also enable self-enrollment so that Moodle users can enroll and unenroll themselves.
+Once enabled you can customize options like enrollment duration or sending a welcome email.

 These options are not available for academic courses, where registration is controlled by Bionic.